-- 1. Make sure that you are using the correct version of the P&R tool. - 2.
+- 1. Check the release notes and make sure that you are using the correct version of the P&R tool. - 2.
 Set the PATH variable to point to the place-and-route tool. - 3.
-To automatically run the P&R tool after synthesis completes, do the following: - Click on the Add P&R Implementation button.
+To automatically run the P&R tool after synthesis completes, do the following: - Click the Add P&R Implementation button.
 In the dialog box, select the P&R implementation you want to run and enable Run Place & Route following synthesis. - Synthesize the design.